WilliamCCHuang/ML-Final-Project/README.md

     `{MODEL}` should be replaced as one of `resnet18` or `resnet50`.

+    The model weight will be saved in the directory `exps/supervised/{MODEL}/model.pt`.

-    The accuracy will be printed.
+    The top-1 accuracy will be printed.

 * BYOL